Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 ### Task 1: Review Admin for GitHub Copilot Enablement & Billing

-This task equips participants with foundational knowledge and administrative skills to enable, configure, and manage GitHub Copilot—including **Copilot for Business** and **Copilot Enterprise**—within an organization.
+This task equips you with foundational knowledge and administrative skills to enable, configure, and manage GitHub Copilot—including **Copilot for Business** and **Copilot Enterprise**—within an organization.

 **Understand GitHub Copilot Licensing**